DirtyDeedsDirtCheap/StatParse/README.md

 ## Example

-Assuming you have a file named `stat_output.txt` containing the output of the `stat` command:
+Assuming you have a file named `stat.meta` containing the output of the `stat` command:

 ```bash
 python stat_parse.py -f stat_output.txt -o output_metadata.csv
 ```

-This will generate a file named `output_metadata.csv` in the same directory.
+This will generate a file named `stat.csv` in the same directory.

 ## Acknowledgements